elisahonorato/liho/README.md

 Develop an online platform, which through the three-dimensional and multivariable visualization of scientific data, promotes a form of inquiry through the detection of patterns.

 ![Alt text](https://github.com/elisahonorato/liho/blob/master/mediafiles/assets/diagram.png)

+Liho Technology Stack
+Frontend
+Liho’s interface is built as a Single Page Application (SPA) using React (JavaScript).
+It uses React Router DOM for navigation and Material-UI (MUI) with Emotion for UI design and styling.
+The frontend integrates Three.js for interactive 3D data visualization, supported by the dat.GUI library for adjusting visual parameters.
+It communicates with the backend via Axios HTTP requests.

+Backend
+The server side is developed in Python using the Django 4 framework.
+The application follows Django’s modular structure (with a main project liho and an api app), and implements a REST API using Django REST Framework to serve data to the frontend.
+It includes CORS middleware (Django CORS Headers) and manages media files through Cloudinary.
+Data processing relies on libraries such as Pandas.
+The backend was initially deployed using AWS EC2 and S3, but was later migrated to a more cost-effective and maintainable stack on Render.

+Database
+Liho uses a PostgreSQL database managed through Django ORM.
+The setup uses dj-database-url for environment-based configuration and connects via psycopg2.

+Data Visualization
+Interactive 3D data visualizations are handled by Three.js, leveraging GPU acceleration to render shapes, colors, and labels that represent multivariable datasets. dat.GUI enables real-time parameter control by the user.

+Deployment
+The frontend is hosted on GitHub Pages as a static site.
+The backend is containerized with Docker, served via Gunicorn and Nginx, and deployed on Render.com, using their free tier with managed PostgreSQL.
+This infrastructure allows both parts of the system to remain publicly available and fully integrated.